grant-king/ML_progress/README.md

 This repository is to log learning progress and work on small Python projects.
 This is organized into folders by topic and learning resource.
 These 'course' folders are described here:

+DSA_challenges - Exercises from courses in University of California San Diego Data Structures and Algorithms specialization on Coursera.

-Applied_ML - Notes and exercises from University of Michigan's Applied Machine Learning course available for audit on Coursera
+Applied_ML - Notes and exercises from University of Michigan's Applied Machine Learning course on Coursera.

 MOI_challenges - Small projects and notes for each week's video of The Math of Intelligence series by Siraj Raval on YouTube.